spacetimeengineer/mupy/README.md

 There are two main interfaces for mupy, a command line interface (CLI) and an applications programming interface (API) They are described below.

-- mucli - This is the manufacturing utility command line tool and is used to express the most rudimetry function of mupy ; to quickly render manufacturing resources from known system-code.
+- mucli - This is the manufacturing utility command line tool and is used to express the most rudimentary function of mupy ; to quickly render manufacturing resources from known system-code.

 - mu.core - This library represents the general case for mupy use-case.